rtCamp/Frappe-Manager/docs/reference/architecture.md

 ## Docker volumes {#volumes}

-- `fm-global-db-data`: MariaDB data on macOS.
+- `fm-mariadb-data`: MariaDB data on macOS.
 Linux bind-mounts `services/mariadb/data/` instead.
 - `fm__<bench>__fm-sockets`: the supervisorctl unix socket, shared by every process container in the bench.
 This is what lets [`fmx`](../guides/fmx.md) drive supervisor from any of them.
 - `fm__<bench>__redis-cache-data`, `fm__<bench>__redis-queue-data`: Redis persistence.
 - `fm__<bench>__mailpit-data`: the mailpit message database.